Sunny Day Spot: Antioch Water Park - 510 Families

 • Lots of lifeguards and life vests.
 Yes, it gets crowded, but I felt very safe with the dozens of red-and-white-clad lifeguards and gazillion life vests.

-antioch water park pool
+Antioch water park slide pool

 waterslide at antioch